2026 VETQI Summit Melbourne

 General Manager - Blueprint Career Development

-Michelle Fitton is the General Manager of Blueprint Career Development, where she leads growth, compliance and delivery quality across school, corporate and community programs, with a strong focus on scalable systems and inclusive learning design.
 With more than 13 years in this role, she is an experienced VET leader who combines business development, operational oversight and quality assurance to deliver training that is both compliant and genuinely impactful for learners and industry.

 Known for her practical, relationship based approach, Michelle is passionate about creating learning environments that are accessible, empowering and outcome focused, and about supporting providers to balance innovation with compliance in a changing VET landscape.